HewlettPackard/X-TIME/README.md

 optimize their hyperparameters.
 The documentation provides details on what datasets and machine learning models are available out of the box and how to train new models.

+## Compiling machine learning models for the X-TIME architecture
+The [compiler](./compiler) Python-based subproject implements scripts to compiler pre-trained machine learning models (currently supporting sklearn, XGBoost and CatBoost) in a format accepted by the cycle accurate simulator, and currently support all models trained with the [training](./training) subproject.

 ## Contributing to XTIME
 Thank you for your interest in contributing to XTIME!
 If you have found a bug or want to ask a question or discuss a